 The 9 Best Sports Photographers in Sydney

-If you have a sporting event coming up or simply need athletic portraits of your team, you’re in luck!
-Because Sydney is home to some of the world’s best talent for sporting events.
+But for now, let’s get to the list.
 From rugby to swimming, these photographers have spent decades honing their craft to capture athletics at its most intense!
-Check out what the 9 best Sydney sports photographers have to offer here!
+Check out what the 9 best Sydney sports photographers have to offer here.

 Advertising, sports, and lifestyle photography are the focus of Brett Hemmings, a Sydney photographer who has been covering events since 2005.
-Extreme and off-road sports has always been a passion of his and within a year of getting his first camera, Brett had his first published photo featured in a wakeboarding magazine.
+Extreme and off-road sports have always been a passion of his.
+In fact, within a year of getting his first camera, Brett had his first published photo featured in a wakeboarding magazine.

 As one of the best Sydney sports photographers, Richard has worked with many national and international brands, including Red Bull Australia, Shimano Bike, and Australian Geographic Adventure!
-His style is one that immerses the viewer within the frame to feel as intensely as the athletes themselves do!
-And his attention to the landscape adds extra storytelling and lifestyle elements to the frame.
+His style is one that immerses the viewer within the frame to feel as intensely as the athletes themselves do.
+And his attention to the landscape also adds extra storytelling and lifestyle elements to the frame.

 His images are often documentary in character but also manage to find those moments of strong emotion that define the players themselves.
 Seeing an intense court expression framed as a portrait or the sweat of an athlete digging deep into themselves for another round takes on an entirely new dimension when James presents these views!

 Tadas also uses up-close and intimate compositions that help immerse the viewer in the scene right alongside the featured athletes.
 And his compositions range from portraits to documentary captures of moments behind the scene, from preparation to crossing the finish line.
-The storytelling element Tadas uses gives his sports photos a more photojournalistic presentation that we love to see!
+The storytelling element Tadas uses gives his sports photos a more photojournalistic presentation that we love to see.

 5. Delly Carr